polkadot-fellows/RFCs/text/0000-remove-unnecessary-allocator-usage.md

 ```

 The behaviour of this function is identical to its version 1 equivalent.
 Instead of allocating a buffer, writing the request identifier in it, and returning a pointer to it, the version 2 of this function simply returns the newly-assigned identifier to the HTTP request.
 On failure, this function returns 0.
 An identifier of 0 is invalid and is reserved to indicate failure.

+Host implementaters should be aware that, because a non-zero identifier value was previously valid, this might require slightly more changes to the host than just adding the new function.

 ```wat
 (func $ext_offchain_http_request_write_body_version_2